Farid Khan, Director & CEO, profine India Window Technology Pvt. Ltd

 WFM: Please tell us about your manufacturing plant at Vadodara.

 PM: Our first plant built at Vadodara, Gujarat, became operational in May 2013.
 At present, we have installed 5 extrusion lines and 1 lamination/ foiling line at the facility.
-We do have a training centre too at the plant.
+We do have a training center too at the plant.

 Offering quality profiles alone is not enough.
 One needs to get trained in making quality windows, followed by installing the windows in a proper way.
 Our workers are well trained in making quality windows.
-We train our customers and clients in all the three aspects – choosing the right material, checking the quality of the product, and the right installation methods.
+We train our customers and clients in all three aspects – choosing the right material, checking the quality of the product, and the right installation methods.
 We are also training our fabricators in installing windows in the best possible way.
 This is how we help our customers in getting the best product and service.
 Architects in India say that getting the window properly installed is a challenging process.
 We have realized this and are successfully training our fabricators.

 Another project showcasing window systems with sophisticated technology from profine